Context

 Legacy Context API

-To pass down a custom variable through the context, a component needs to have the getChildContext
+To pass down a value through the context, a component needs to have the getChildContext

 function ThemedButton(_props, context) {